Jason-Jay-Mason/bhhf/README.md

-This is the Broken Heart Horse Frarm website built with NextJS, Lineria, and Tina CMS
+This is the BHHF website built with NextJS, Lineria, and Tina CMS

 ## Getting Started